xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 57100, 57500|Telegraf
 127.0.0.1:8888|Chronograf

-Port 57100 is used for TCP transport while 57500 is used for gRPC dial-out. telegraf.conf file can be updated to fine tune configuration.
+Port 57100 is used for TCP transport while 57500 is used for gRPC dial-out. telegraf.conf file can be updated to fit your configuration and environment.

-Once stack is started, following containers should be up:
+Once stack is started, we can check containers are up:

 `
 {21/12/20 15:27}fcuillers-MacBook-Pro:~/Dev/telemetry fcuiller% docker ps